Point Checklist: A Coronado Beach Vacation Guide

 For Orange Avenue Strip

-• Street Parking in the residential D, E, F Ave
+• Street Parking in the residential D, E, and F Ave

 Again this is mostly street parking and they do fill up rather quickly if you do get lucky be sure you snag it when you see it.